Chakratos/Wetter.com-API/README.md

 # Wetter.com-API
 A C# Api for www.Wetter.com

-To use this API you need an account at www.Wetter.com: http://www.wetter.com/mein_wetter/register/
+To use this API you need an account at: http://www.wetter.com/mein_wetter/register/

 Then create a new project: http://www.wetter.com/apps_und_mehr/website/api/projekte/